This chapter has been published in the book

 Once Socrates had engaged in conversation with anyone, young or

-old, he usually turned the discussion toward the person oneself
+he usually turned the discussion toward the person oneself

-and how one led one's life.
-In the Laches
+and how one led one’s life.

-Nicias gave Lysimachus a description of what he expected Socrates
+Nicias gave Lysimachus a description

 would do.

-You seem to me not to be aware
+You seem to me not to be aware that

-that whoever comes nearest to Socrates
+whoever comes nearest to Socrates and

-and enters into conversation with him
+enters into conversation with him is liable

-is liable to be drawn round and round by him
+to be drawn round and round by him

 in the course of the argument—